epinio/docs/docs/tutorials/namespace-tutorial.md

 # Namespaces
 ## Introduction
-The following workflow will help to get familiar when working with namespaces.
-It assumes Epinio has been previously installed.
-Should not be the case. please visit [Install Epinio](docs/installation/install_epinio.md) to achieve it.

 This document explains the basics of working with namespaces.
 It assumes that Epinio is installed.
 If this is not the case please visit [Install Epinio](docs/installation/install_epinio.md) first.

----
 ## Workflow
 Once `Epinio` is deployed, check the existence of the pre-configured namespace `workspace` with: